ramy-meng/prompt-eval/README.md

 **Step 3 — Compare & Iterate**
 Prompts are scored and ranked.
 The winning prompt is the one that consistently scores highest across all test cases.

+### Chain-of-Thought (CoT) Judge

+The CoT version asks the judge to **reason through each criterion individually before scoring**.
+This produces more transparent, more accurate, and more honest evaluations — though it is slower and uses more tokens.

+**Trade-offs:**
+- ✅ More accurate and consistent scoring
+- ✅ Transparent reasoning you can debug
+- ❌ Slower response time
+- ❌ Higher token cost

 ### RAG Demo